 Using ccus to make industry less carbon intensive

 CCUS technologies will be essential for numerous industries, particularly those that generate large volumes of carbon dioxide.
 We allocate 10% of our R&D budget and apply our expertise at every step in the CCUS process to make carbon reduction technologies more energy-efficient.

 We are pioneers in this field, having begun developing CCUS technologies back in 1996 as a partner in the Sleipner project, a Norwegian carbon capture platform.
-We also developed the pilot CO2 capture and sequestration project in France’s Lacq region.
+We also developed the pilot CO2 capture and storage project in France’s Lacq region.
 Started in 2010, that pilot was a European first that enabled us to test a complete carbon capture, transportation and storage chain at one of our sites.

 Alone or with partners, we have contributed to several projects that already constitute significant advances: